maolro/raldamain/en/rules/Character creation/races and cultures.md

 As diverse as the nature they worship, the Shinri are innovative and creative, but at the same time bound by their ancient ways and traditions.
 Originally from a faraway continent, the Shinri settled in the territory known as the Woodland Provinces millennia ago, bringing with them their culture and knowledge.
 Their arrival brought hostility from the local spirits and triggered many devastating wars, but in the end a legendary hero known as the Incarnate brought humans and spirits together, creating an ancient truce that lasts to this day.

 Many Shinri are blessed with elemental powers, giving them the control over the four classical elements.
-Those are known as Takai and hold great prestige in Shinri society, often becoming rulers and heroes of legend.
+Those are known as Ekta and hold great prestige in Shinri society, often becoming rulers and heroes of legend.
 Elemental dynasties stretch on for centuries and their stories say that they descend from the mythical spirits themselves.

 The Shinri homeland is full of untamed wilderness and secretive groves where gates to the Spirit World can be found.
 At the same time, there are also great and powerful cities such as Klonum or Homay that serve as homes for hundreds of thousands of individuals.
 In recent times the Shinri lands have become consumed by war between the expansionistic Ustilus empire and the Shinri clans.
-The conflict has completely broken all central authority and the lands remain under the control of feudal warlords and Takai clans who fight the Ustilian invaders as well as each other for supremacy.
+The conflict has completely broken all central authority and the lands remain under the control of feudal warlords and Ekta clans who fight the Ustilian invaders as well as each other for supremacy.

 Shinri generally have light skin, black hair, and brown eyes.
 Those gifted with elemental powers may have unique traits, such as different-colored eyes or special markings on their skin